abhishek-kumar-code/Redfish_Public/Specification.md

 #### Settings

 Setting resources represent the future state and configuration of the resource.
-This property is always paired with a Current Configuration object.
-Where the Current Configuration object represents the current state, the settings resource represents the future intended state.
-The state of the resource is changed either directly, such as with a POST of an action or PUT of a reset or indirectly, such as when a user reboots a machine outside of the Redfish service.
+This property is always associated with a resource through the Redfish.Settings annotation.
+Where the resource represents the current state, the settings resource represents the future intended state.
+The state of the resource is changed either directly, such as with a POST of an action or PUT request or indirectly, such as when a user reboots a machine outside of the Redfish service.

 #### Services